“We are what we think. All that we are arises with our thoughts. With our thoughts, we make the world.”Buddha

 It almost sounds like I have it all figured out.
 But that’s far from the truth.
 I, like all of us in this world, am learning and practicing this thing we call life every day.
 But what I can do is share what I’ve learned along the way so that others may glean from it what’s useful for themselves.

-And what I have learned is that our thoughts are mega-powerful, based on my own experience.
+And what I have learned is that our thoughts are mega-powerful, and based on my own experience, one can definitely master her thoughts to master her life.

 This is my truth, but you don’t have to take my word for it.